steelmananything/steelmananything/_posts/2022-06-02-first-steelmen.md

 Steelmanning Dr. Gelman: If person A is steelmanning an argument of person B, person A might accept one of person B's premises as part of steelmanning (i.e. empathizing "for the sake of argument").
 If person A didn't otherwise believe this premise and another person C considers this premise a strawman, then steelmanning introduced a strawman that Person A wouldn't have otherwise done if they were just "addressing the argument as it was".

 Response: Accepting any strawman while steelmanning -- even of someone who's not necessarily involved in the argument -- is a failure of steelmanning; instead, it's [tinmanning](/topics/introduction/#tinmanning-strawmanning-as-steelmanning).
 Person A should have also steelmanned Premise P1.
+In contrast, "addressing an argument as it is" is not necessarily designed to reduce strawmen.
+Even if such an approach did not include Premise P1, it may have strawmanned other premises.

 In response to the above argument: Steelmanning an argument so that all people do not consider that it contains any strawmen may be impossible due to peoples' contradictory premises.
 Even if we grant in [the above example](/topics/introduction/#steelman-accepting-a-premise-from-one-person-may-strawman-someone-else) that, theoretically, Person A should have steelmanned Premise P1, there may be no way to steelman it in such a way that both Person B and Person C are happy.